Annulment or divorce – is there a choice?

 The Family Court doesn’t grant annulments easily.
 If a bride pretends to be pregnant to the groom it hasn’t been accepted in court as grounds for annulment.
 The notion of a marriage never being consummated may exist in old movies, but not in law.

 As for the wife and the ghost – she lost her case even though the husband agreed to an annulment.
 The Family Court judge ruled the wife did not lack judgement or her own will when she married him.

-However the church can grant its own annulment.
+However, the church can grant its own annulment.
 It is not recognized under civil law, but would clear the wife’s religious conscience to remarry if she gets a legal divorce.
-The only ground needed for divorce is an irretrievable breakdown of the marriage and be separated for 12 months.
+The only ground needed for divorce is an irretrievable breakdown of the marriage and to be separated for 12 months.